william-h-oliver/astrolink/doc/howitworks.md

   <img src="https://raw.githubusercontent.com/william-h-oliver/astrolink/main/images/howitworks/fitted_prominences.png" alt="The prominence distribution with fitted model."/>
 </p>

 These prominence values are also transformed into a sigma-value using the fitted Beta distribution, providing a data-driven value for the significance parameter, `S`.
-In this case `S` is computed to be $3.1$ and hence AstroLink will find (unless `S` is otherwise specified) clusters that are $\geq3.1\sigma$ overdensities when compared to the noisy density fluctuations within the data.
+In this case `S` is computed to be :math:`3.1:math:` and hence AstroLink will find (unless `S` is otherwise specified) clusters that are :math:`\geq 3.1\sigma` overdensities when compared to the noisy density fluctuations within the data.

 If we plot the data and the ordered-density plot and colour these newly found clusters, we get the following: